 In addition to sales of complete bicycles and supply of the drive units on an OEM basis in Japan, in 2012, Yamaha Motor began OEM supply of drive units to Giant Electric Vehicle Co., Ltd. for use in Europe, one of the world's leading markets for electrically power assisted bicycles (where Germany and the Netherlands account for more than 50% of overall demand).
-In 2013, contracts were signed with two more European bicycle makers for the supply of Yamaha electrically power assisted bicycle system kits, further expanding the business into overseas markets.
+We currently supply these drive units to five companies including Giant Electric Vehicle, and are working to expand the business globally.

-In Europe, electrically power assisted bicycles are called "e-bikes."
+Note: In Europe, electrically power assisted bicycles are called "e-bikes."